-Where a registered teacher fails to fulfil the requirements of a registration condition within the specified period, and has not requested or has not been granted an extension, their registration will lapse.
+Where a registered teacher fails to fulfil the requirements of a registration condition within the specified period and has not requested or has not been granted an extension, their registration will lapse.
 This means that the teacher will no longer be registered and cannot receive a State-funded salary.

-Re-admission to the Register
+Returning to the Register

-If a teacher's registration has lapsed and they wish to be re-admitted to the Register, the provisions of Section 31(5) of the Teaching Council Acts will apply.
+If a teacher's registration has lapsed and they wish to apply to return to the Register the provisions of Section 31(5) of the Teaching Council Act will apply.
 This will involve the submission of a fully completed registration application form, including fit and proper person assessment, National Vetting Bureau vetting, overseas police clearance if required, qualification transcripts (if not previously submitted), the registration fee and any other relevant registration requirements determined by the Council.

-A teacher seeking to be re-admitted to the Register, following failure to meet a registration condition may not be re-admitted unless the requirements of the originally specified condition(s) have been met.
+A teacher seeking to return to the Register, following failure to meet a registration condition may not be re-admitted unless the requirements of the originally specified condition(s) have been met.

-In cases where a teacher who is conditionally registered voluntarily removes themselves from the Register and later seeks to be re-admitted to the Register, that teacher may be allocated the balance of the time period originally granted to meet the requirements of the condition(s).
+In cases where a teacher who is conditionally registered voluntarily removes themselves from the Register and later seeks to return to the Register, that teacher may be allocated the balance of the time period originally granted to meet the requirements of the condition(s).

-It is important to note that an application for re-admission to the Register will be subject to the processes and procedures in place at the time of application.
+It is important to note that an application to return to the Register will be subject to the processes and procedures in place at the time of application.